 DRAFT GUARDS AT BOTTOMS OF EXTERIOR DOORS

 Things like insulated curtains can help, but unless you can completely encapsulate the window, that cold air is still going to get into your home.
-Especially because you are going to want to open those curtains during the day.
+Mainly because you are going to want to open those curtains during the day.
 Thankfully you can do just that with an affordable and easy to use window insulation kit.

 We started with a bedroom window.
 While October in Indiana has been extremely mild, brisk fall and winter weather is inevitable.
-This way we get a jump start on keeping the cold air out!
+This way, we get a jump start on keeping the cold air out!

 We removed the curtains and curtain rod temporarily to make installation easier.